csusi/lfs/README.md

         --> cd /root/lfs
         --> ./lfs-remount-root.sh

-    After Chapter 6 is complete:
+    After Chapter 6 is complete (or to chroot to LFS when system is complete):
         --> sudo -i
         --> cd /root/lfs
         --> ./lfs-remount-root.sh